termpaint/termpaint/doc/terminal.rst

   Reset color choices made using :c:func:`termpaint_terminal_set_color`.
 When ``color_slot`` is ``TERMPAINT_COLOR_SLOT_CURSOR`` the cursor color is reset to the default.

+.. c:function:: void termpaint_terminal_set_inline(termpaint_terminal *terminal, _Bool enabled)

+  Switch between inline and fullscreen mode.

+  If ``enabled`` is true switch to inline mode.
+  Otherwise switch to fullscreen mode.

+  A call to this function must be followed by reestablishing the primary surface size and contents and by a call to :c:func:`termpaint_terminal_flush()` to finalize the switch to the new mode.

+  Note: As primary surface resizing requirements differ between inline and fullscreen mode, check if your integration has an API for switching that needs to be called in addition or instead of this function.
+  For example when using termpaintx :c:func:`termpaintx_full_integration_set_inline` needs to be called instead of this function.

 .. c:function:: void termpaint_terminal_request_tagged_paste(termpaint_terminal *term, _Bool enabled)

   Request the terminal to send the needed information so :c:macro:`TERMPAINT_EV_PASTE` events can be generated.